Meta Tags For SEO: A Simple Guide For Beginners

 Pro tip:

-When writing alt text, ensure they describe your images briefly yet clearly, and add relevant keywords.
-This way, even if the images don’t load, users will still get the idea, and search engines can accurately index your content.
+When writing alt text, ensure it describes your images very clearly, and add relevant keywords.
+This way, even if the pictures don’t load, users will still get the idea, and search engines can accurately index your content.
+Here’s an example:

 8. Nofollow Attributes